Allfeat/allfeat-js/README.md

 > JavaScript/TypeScript SDK for interacting with the Allfeat blockchain.

-This monorepo provides essential tooling to interface with the Allfeat Layer 1 blockchain, which is designed to power decentralized music industry applications.
+This monorepo provides essential tooling to interface with the Allfeat networks ecosystem.

 ## 📦 Packages